 Great Gravity!
 (June 22-25 OR July 13-16) What goes up must come down….or does it?
 Join us for a week of exploring this invisible force called gravity, and how it affects everything we do!
 We’ll drop, fling and launch things through the air to see just how gravity works, and learn how to predict the outcome before a mess is made!

 Ewww--That’s GROSS!
-(June 29-July 2 OR July 20-23) If you like gross, disgusting, slimy and putrid, then this is the workshop for you!
+THIS WORKSHOP IS CLOSED (June 29-July 2 OR July 20-23) If you like gross, disgusting, slimy and putrid, then this is the workshop for you!
 From snot, to vomit, to ear wax, to decomposition, this workshop will explore the science of icky, disgusting and gross!

 Water Wonders(June 8-11 OR July 6-9) Water—it covers planet Earth, and is one of our most important natural resources.
 Investigate the wonders of water—from individual drops, to creeks, rivers and oceans!
 This workshop includes a field trip to Valley Water Mill, plus several walking field trips.
 (Additional fee-$10)